The H.E.S.S. transients follow-up system

 \subsection{Functionalities of a transients follow-up system}

-The transients follow-up system connects H.E.S.S. with individual ground- and space-based telescopes as well as to entire transients data networks such as GCN.
-Based on the type and properties of newly detected astrophysical transients, the follow-up system is designed to dynamically schedule and execute automatic follow-up observations that are tailored to pre-defined science cases.
+The transients follow-up system connects H.E.S.S. with ground- and space-based telescopes and transients data networks such as GCN.
+Based on the type and properties of newly detected astrophysical transients, the system is designed to dynamically schedule and execute automatic follow-up observations that are tailored to pre-defined science cases.
 As such, the system has to be able to digest diverse and limited external alert information, and to consider the visibility of objects as well as the ranking of follow-up observations against ongoing or scheduled observations.
-To maximise the scientific return, it is crucial that all parts of the system are smoothly connected, from the reception and processing of alerts, the modification of the observation schedule and reaction of the telescopes, to the optimised RTA of the H.E.S.S. data on site.

-The key functionalities necessary for a successful follow-up of transient alerts with H.E.S.S. (or other IACTs) are to:
+It is crucial that all parts of the system are smoothly connected, from the reception of alerts, to the reaction of the telescopes, and optimised RTA of the H.E.S.S. data on site.
+The key functionalities necessary for a successful alert follow-up with H.E.S.S. or other IACTs are to:

-Receive alerts via different input channels: Instruments on satellites and ground-based telescopes disseminate information relevant for transients follow-up on various timescales via different channels and with varying information content.
-A follow-up system is therefore required that receives this information and allows flexible handling of different alert types provided by external instruments --- a task best addressed by utilising international standards where possible.
+a) Receive alerts via different input channels: Satellites and ground-based telescopes disseminate transients alert information on various timescales via different channels and with varying information content.
+A flexible follow-up system is therefore required that receives this information and handles the different alert types and their content --- a task best addressed by utilising international standards where possible.

-Process and rank alerts following a matching with proposal-based science cases: Triggers from different instruments need to be linked to the various science cases H.E.S.S. probes.
-A matching of alert types and instruments to the different science cases and their sub-categories is required in order to rank alerts and to decide if a transient should be observed.
-The final decision is based on information given in the alert or derived from more complex processing algorithms, e.g. to initiate {\it tiled observations} to cover transients with localisation uncertainties larger than the H.E.S.S.
+b) Process and rank alerts following a matching with proposal-based science cases: A matching of alert types and triggers from different instruments to science cases and their sub-categories is required to rank alerts and decide if a transient should be observed.
+The decision is based on the alert information and must take into account the duty cycle of the ground-based instrument and the visibility of the target to propose either starting observations immediately ({\it prompt mode}) or changing the observation schedule for the following nights ({\it afterglow mode}).
+In addition, the decision and proposed follow-up strategy may be based on information derived from more complex processing of the original alert information, e.g. to produce a {\it tiled} pointing for the observations of transients with a localisation region larger than the H.E.S.S.
 FoV.